SadhikaA/sadhikaa.github.io/notes/operatingsys.md

 ### Shortest Run Time First (SRTF)

-- SRTF leads to starvation.
+- SRTF can leads to starvation if many small jobs
+- Pros: optimal average response time
-- Con: unfair
+- Con: unfair, can't predict the future so technically impossible
-- How do we predict future? build model of past, if program was random, no point in predicting
+- How do we predict future? build model of past, if program was random, no point in predicting OR ask the user ahead of time
 - Make SRTF ==adaptive== where we change policy based on past behavior
 - Use an estimator on previous CPU bursts
 - Estimate next time burst such as using exponential averaging